Hamilton Halton Construction Association Ontario Architecture

 The late 20th century saw the arrival of an as-yet-un-named style of architecture that aimed at providing a comfortable living space in the least amount of time possible.
 The requirement is for a two car garage, three bedrooms, and as many purely ornamental columns, keystones, pediments or gables as can be randomly arranged on the façade.
 The oversized steep-pitched roofs are often ornamental as well: they are completely empty.
 Descriptions of these houses say that they are "nicely appointed".

-Isn't it Great
+Wasn't it Great

 Bibliography